SaypYu: Origin

 The Times Education Editor (Greg Hurst) reported in the article "Learning a new language?
 It's as easy as ABK!":

 It was on an aircraft, late at night, that a former investment banker had the idea that he thinks could change the world.

 Staring at safety instructions in English and Portuguese, Jaber Jabbour asked himself why two European languages using the Latin alphabet could sound so different.

 Then it came to Mr Jabbour, whose native tongue is Arabic: why not devise an alphabet that allows words to be spelt out exactly as they sound?
 Not just in English but any language.
 The next morning he began doing just that.

 The project was launched on 10 December 2012 by Jaber George Jabbour, Director of the Logos Capital Ltd. (UK), who is of Syrian origin, widely travelled and has encountered difficulty pronouncing words spelt in conventional Roman text such as Leicester Square which becomes, in SaypYu: Lestɘr skwer.
 Its declared purpose is to make pronunciation easier and foster international understanding.

 According to BBC Learning English project report by Karen Zarindast "Spell as you Pronounce" in the section Words in the News:

 School children in English-speaking countries have difficulty spelling words such as 'people' and 'friend'.
 They contain the odd vowels which are not pronounced.
 SaypU suggests it is about time we started spelling what we pronounced and not just in English, but in all languages.
 Say, for instance, the word 'oui' - or 'yes' in French - would be spelled 'wee'¹ and the word 'Leute' in German - meaning 'people' - as 'loite'².
 The director of Logos Capital, Jaber George [Jabbour], who is launching the programme today, insists their aim is to help raise worldwide literacy levels by making spelling easier.
 (Notes ¹ and ²: The original BBC text was based on early work.
 The presentations 'wii' and 'loytə' in replacement of 'wee' and 'loite' above are phonetically closer.)

 SaypYu Alphabet letters

-The SaypYu alphabet uses the normal English alphabet, with the removal of C, Q and X and the addition of Ǝ, which is called schwaa, but perhaps better described as 'reversed e', since schwa is actually 'e' flipped vertically rather than horizontally.
+The SaypYu alphabet uses the normal English alphabet, with the removal of C, Q and X and the addition of Ǝ, which is called schwaa, but perhaps better described as 'reversed e', since schwa is actually an 'e' rotated upside-down rather than flipped horizontally.